ZaguanLabs/tstlai/docs/guides/nextjs-integration.md

 tstlai provides deep integration with Next.js (App Router).

+> **Important:** Async Server Components block the entire page render until they complete.
+For the best user experience, always use Suspense boundaries to show content immediately while translations load.
+See [Suspense & Progressive Enhancement](#7-suspense--progressive-enhancement) for details.

 ## 1. Choose Your Method

 | Method                | Setup Time | Best For                                  | Trade-off               |